simpleappcreator/simple-app/readme.md

     DeSerializing (54e8d8…cd1)
     DeSerialized [user.user/name](54e8d8…cd1)

-And since `serializeUser` is almost always exacly the same as above, it's already pre-configured like that, so you just have to `app.deserializeUser(User.findById)`
+And since `serializeUser` is almost always exactly the same as above, it's already pre-configured like that, so you just have to `app.deserializeUser(User.findById)`

-Nevertheless you can still over-ride however you want.
-You can even over-ride using `app.passport.de/serializeUser`
+Nevertheless you can still over-ride however you want, using either the wrappers or directly using `app.passport.de/serializeUser`

 ---